What does sustainable business mean to Sissy-Boy?

 Dutch Agreement on Sustainable Garments and Textile

 Sissy-Boy is proud to say that we, as a forerunner, have signed the Dutch Agreement on Sustainable Garments and Textile.
-Together with over 60 Dutch fashion brands, the government, NGOs, trade associations, and unions, we have joined forces to improve and strengthen sustainability in the international clothing and textile production chain.
+The purpose of the agreement is to join forces with over 60 Dutch fashion brands, the government, NGOs, trade associations, and unions to improve and strengthen sustainability in the international clothing and textile production chain.

 Click the link to find out more about the Dutch Agreement on Sustainable Garments and Textile. http://www.internationalrbc.org/garments-textile?sc_lang=nl

-We value good working conditions for the people who work on our products, which is why we have joined the Business Social Compliance Initiative (BSCI) of the Foreign Trade Association.
-Together with the BSCI, we work on improving the working conditions at our manufacturers step by step by means of audits and improvement plans.
+We value good labour conditions for the people who work on our products, which is why we have been part of the Business Social Compliance Initiative (BSCI) of the Foreign Trade Association since 2009.
+Together with the BSCI, we work on improving the labour conditions at our manufacturers step by step by means of audits and improvement plans.

 If you want to know more about BSCI, visit: www.bsci-intl.org

-Sissy-Boy is aware of the impact it has on both people and animals by producing clothing.
+Sissy-Boy is aware of the impact it has on the earth, people, and animals by producing clothing.
 We realise it is difficult to restore affected components.
 Prevention is better than cure!
 That is why we want to reduce our impact and not affect the environment where possible.

 Water pollution, chemicals, water and energy

-Factories which produce clothing have a large impact on the environment because they use water, energy, and chemicals.
-Our policy focuses on the following processes: dyeing, printing, and the places where clothing is washed.
-In close collaboration with our partners, we have created policy plans to reduce the use of chemicals and the impact of water pollution and energy consumption in the coming years.
+- We will become more sustainable in the following processes: painting, printing, and the places where clothing is washed.
+In close cooperation with our partners, we have created policy plans to reduce the use of chemicals and the impact of water pollution and energy consumption in the coming years.

 Do you have any questions about our CSR policy?
 Then first read our FAQ, as it may contain the answer you are looking for.
 If not, please send your question to: firstname.lastname@example.org.
 We will respond as soon as possible.

-1. How is the Responsible Growth (CSR) policy at Sissy-Boy organised?
+How is the CSR sustainability policy organised at Sissy-Boy?

-2. How are the factories where Sissy-Boy (Varova Fashion Group) products are made checked?
+How are the factories where Sissy-Boy products are made monitored?

 We are affiliated with BSCI, whereby external independent parties regularly perform audits at our private label clothing manufacturers.
-The factory and Varova Fashion Group receive a report with the results of the audit, after which we look at what steps need to be taken to improve the working conditions, if necessary.
+The factory and Sissy-Boy receive a report with the results of the audit, after which we look at what steps need to be taken to improve the labour conditions, if necessary.
 For more info, see: www.bsci-intl.org.

-3. What does Sissy-Boy (Varova Fashion Group) do to prevent child labour?
+What does Sissy-Boy to to prevent child labour?

-4. In what way does Sissy-Boy (Varova Fashion Group) take animal welfare into account?
+In what ways does Sissy-Boy take animal welfare into account?

-Our goal is to only use animal materials that have been obtained in a decent way in our entire production chain.
+Our goal is to only use animal materials in our that have been obtained in a decent way.
 This measure means that, for instance, we do not use angora wool, (real) fur, and exotic animal skins in our products.
-In addition, we have set ourselves the goal that in the future, we will only purchase down from suppliers with a valid down certificate.
+In addition, we have set ourselves the goal that in the future, we will only purchase down from suppliers with a valid down certificate (RDS).
 The use of merino wool is also subject to conditions.
 All of our products must have a mulesing-free statement.

-5. What kind of sustainable materials does Sissy-Boy (Varova Fashion Group) use for its products?
+What kind of sustainable materials does Sissy-Boy use for its products?

-7. Is Sissy-Boy (Varova Fashion Group) aware of the working conditions at manufacturers of its third brands?
+Is Sissy-Boy aware of the labour conditions of manufacturers of its third-party brands?